-This course provides students with a review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about design, communication and information technology research and research practices.
-Differing methodologies are examined in the context of the applications of these methods to design, communication, and information technology research.
-Emphasis is given to the application of specific research techniques and critiques of underlying theoretical assumptions as well as ethical considerations for research.
+This course provides students with a review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about communication research and research practices.
+Differing methodologies are examined in the context of the applications of these methods to communication research.
+Emphasis is given to the application of specific research techniques and critiques of underlying theoretical assumptions.

-2. the application of research methods related to the disciplinary areas of design, communication, and information technology;
+2. The application of research methods related to the disciplinary areas of communication and media;

-3. An examination of the application of research methods to the disciplinary areas of design, communication and information technology.
+- An examination of the application of research methods to the disciplinary areas of communication.

 - have completed the requirements for admission to the relevant Bachelor degree of the University, or to another cognate degree approved by the PVC;

 - have completed, in that Bachelor degree, the requirements of an approved major (or double major) in the discipline area, or in a cognate discipline area approved by the PVC, to be undertaken in the Honours program.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.